 Our lifestyle choices make up our carbon footprint and impact on the environment.

 Energy in the workplace

 'Going low-carbon is the only option for a profitable, future-proof business'

-If your business is wasting energy it is causing avoidable pollution, primarily through increased carbon emissions leading to climate change, whilst contributing to the problems associated with dwindling fossil fuel reserves.
+If your business is wasting energy it is causing avoidable pollution, primarily through increased carbon emissions and thereby contributing to climate change.

 But wasting energy also reduces your profitability.
 For every £1 saved on energy costs, most UK businesses would have to make £10 worth of sales to make the same £1 of profit.
 So, for example, every £100 wasted on energy due to poor energy management requires £1,000 worth of sales to make the equivalent £100 of profit.